lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The QSF framework presented in [X-Wing] is extended to cover RSA-OAEP as the traditional algorithm in place of DH.
 Informally we note that that RSA-OAEP is IND-CCA2 secure [RFC8017] but is not C2PRI(aka ciphertext binding) or public key binding since it is mathematically possibly to construct two RSA-OAEP ciphertexts that decapsulate to the same shared secret under the same public key or under different public keys.
 Binding the RSA-OAEP ciphertext and public key to the internal KDF restores these properties.
 Formally, [Starhunters] ports the proof of [X-Wing] to cover RSA-OAEP as the traditional compenent in a QSF construction.
 [KWW2026] goes further, analyzing a range of different RSA-based KEMs, including the RSA-OAEP-KEM construction used in this specification, concluding that it achieves LEAK-BIND-K,PK-CT and C2PRI when the ciphertext is included in the post-processing KDF.

 The combiner from the QSF framework cannot be assumed to be secure when used with other KEMs not covered by the above analysis.
-See {{I-D.irtf-cfrg-hybrid-kems}} for a survey of different KEM combiners offering different security properties.
+For example, see {{I-D.irtf-cfrg-hybrid-kems}} for a survey of different KEM combiners offering different security properties.

 ### Second pre-image resistance of component KEMs {#sec-cons-ct-collision}